hippiehunter/dblbook/src/common/primitives.md

 ### Packed and Implied-packed

-Data in packed or implied-packed form (`p`, `psize`, `p.`, or `psize.precision`) is stored as two digits per byte, plus an extra byte for the sign.
+Data in packed or implied-packed form (`p`, `p{size}`, `p.`, or `p{size}.{precision}`) is stored as two digits per byte, plus an extra byte for the sign.
 This data type is uncommon and can usually be migrated to decimal and implied decimal without significant trouble.

 ### Boolean